abhishekseth0023-ship-it/Fake-news-prediction-NLP/README.md

 Each file is approximately **51 MB**.

 Due to GitHub size limitations, the datasets are **not included** in this repository.
-They can be obtained from publicly available fake news datasets (for example, Kaggle).
+They can be obtained from publicly available fake news datasets (Kaggle).

 ---